kvnn/OrdControl/README.md

-# OrdServer
+# OrdControl
 This is a one-click AWS deployment to run a Bitcoin full-node and [Ord](https://github.com/casey/ord) instance with a client-controller (the long-term goal of which is to provide a UI for managing inscriptions).

 ## Quickstart
 1. Have an AWS account set up with the cli : https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html
-2. `git clone git@github.com:kvnn/OrdServer.git`
+2. `git clone git@github.com:kvnn/OrdControl.git`
-3. `cd OrdServer`
+3. `cd OrdControl`
 4. `terraform init`
 5. `terraform apply`
-6. open the visibility / control client by opening `index.html` in the browser (for me its at `file:///Users/kevin/Projects/OrdServer/client/index.html`)
+6. open the visibility / control client by opening `index.html` in the browser (for me its at `file:///Users/kevin/Projects/OrdControl/client/index.html`)
 7. visit your server [OPTIONAL]:
    1. copy / paste the `ssh_connection_string` (printed once #5 is complete) to connect to your instance
    2. in instance, run `tail -f /var/log/cloud-init-output.log` to see status of the post-deploy script